 While there are many benefits to using a data integration solution, regardless of what kind of approach and style that a business selects, there are some challenges.
-The average business would not be considered a data integration specialist, and there are some pratfalls that must be avoided in order to truly reap the rewards that come from data integration.
+The average business would not be considered a data integration specialist, and some pratfalls must be avoided to truly reap the rewards that come from data integration.

 Because an environment filled with data from all kinds of different sources can be so complex, that presents an inherently difficult challenge to manage.
 With data coming from every direction and in a variety of formats, data mapping is critical to synchronize your data successfully without a bunch of custom code and without overwhelming your internal resources.
 Data transformation technology automatically maps data from one source to another to facilitate communication and integrate each application.

 Additionally, over time, data sources updated at different intervals can lead to invalid data that’s of little use to the business.
 Programming your integration solution to aggregate data from multiple sources into a usable product requires common consistency among definitions and rulesets.